prof0x/prof0x-server/README.md

 For this project I've created a repository for you that implements a simple website with authentication.
 You will 1. run and inspect the code, then 2. create a new branch and update the code to fix a few common authentication issues.
 Finally, you will merge your branch back into the main one.

 # 🤓 SWBAT
+- Students will be able to describe the NodeJS ecosystem and the benefits of using NodeJS as a developer.

-- Students will demonstrate an understand of the structure of a web application (nodejs).
+- Students will demonstrate an understanding of the structure of a NodeJS web application.
-- Students will demonstrate an understanding of authentication logic by upgrading a simple web application to fix common vulnerabilities associated with authentication systems.
+- Students will make code changes to update a web application and fix common authentication vulnerabilities.
-- Students will demonstrate and understanding of Github fundamentals by creating a new feature branch, making code changes, and merging that new branch into the main branch.
+- Students will use Git to organize their code by creating a new feature branch, making code changes, and merging that new branch into the main branch.
+- Students will be able to describe the GitHub ecosystem and the benefits fo using GitHub as a developer.

-# 👷 Project Requirements
+# 📋 Project Requirements
-## 🦿 Part 1.
-Setting up and running your project (Subject to Quiz)
-1. Open this repo in a new **codespace** by clicking on the green `< > Code` button (above) then selecting the **Codespaces** tab and clicking on **Create codespace on main**.
-This will start your codespace.
-2. Inside your codespace, open your **Terminal** in your codespace by clicking on the **hamburger icon** at the top-left, then clicking on **View** then **Terminal**. ```Note: Your terminal may already be open by default.```
-3. Your **Explorer** (on the left side of your codespace) lists all of your project files and directories.
-You can also type `ls -al` into your terminal to see your file structure at any time.
-In your Explorer, **right-click** README.md and click **Open Preview**.
-That will open these directions in your codespace so you can continue in the same window.
-4. In your **Terminal**, run your project code by typing the following command: `npm start` into your terminal.
-The `start` script is defined in line 7 of your **package.json** file and runs the command 'node ./index.js' for you.
-This will begin the execution of your program.
-5. In your **Terminal**, inspect the output of the program and make sure you see the text '**Server listening on Port 3000**' as the last line of output.
-6. If your project ran successfully, you should also **see a popup** in the bottom-right of your terminal with the options *Make Public* and *Open in Browser*. **Click** the **Make Public** button then **click** the **Ports (1)** tab next to *Terminal*, **right-click** the url listed under *Forwarded Addresses* and click **Copy Local Address**
-7. **Paste** the address that you just copied ***into a different window*** and you should see a website with the title "Welcome to Cybersecurity..." and a form to login.
-If you do not see the website at this point **please ask for help as you will not be able to continue**.
-8. In another window **open postman.com**, login and **create a new collection** called "**Codespace**".
-Create a new request and paste your codespace url where it says **Enter URL or paste text**.
-We will come back to this later

-## 🔮 Part 2.
-Getting to know your project (Subject to Quiz)
+## 🔮 Part 1.
+Getting to know your project (Quiz Friday)
 1. **Nodejs** is a, cross-platform, **runtime environment for executing JavaScript code** that enables developers to build scalable, fast, and efficient applications that can run **on any device**.
 For example, you could write a program in JavaScript that:
     - runs as a **background process** (script or utility) that doesn't require user input.
     - runs **in your terminal** and accepts user input through the command prompt.